MovingBlocks/Terasology/README.markdown

 ## Playing

-Terasology requires Java 8 - [download it here](https://www.java.com/en/download/).
-Also make sure that your graphics card driver is up to date.
+Terasology not required Java, if use Launcher.
+Make sure that your graphics card driver is up to date.

 For easy setup (recommended) you can use our launcher - [download it here.](https://github.com/MovingBlocks/TerasologyLauncher/releases)